Mxlin05/Project-Quack/README.md

 For time-series, a standard "feed-forward" network is not ideal.
 You should use a Recurrent Neural Network (RNN), specifically an LSTM (Long Short-Term Memory) network.
 LSTMs have a "memory" and are explicitly designed to find patterns in sequences, like time-series data.

 2. The Time-Series Split
-CRITICAL: You cannot shuffle time-series data for a train/test split.
+You cannot shuffle time-series data for a train/test split.
 This would let the model "see the future."
 You must split your data chronologically.

 Example: Train on data from 2010-2022.
 Test on data from 2023.